ovh/docs/pages/platform/public-cloud/analyze_billing/guide.en-ca.md

 #### From the OVHcloud Panel

-In the OVH control panel, click on the 'Public Cloud' section{.action} menu, select your Cloud project and click on 'instances'{.action} in the left side menu.
+In the OVH control panel, click on the `Public Cloud` section{.action} menu, select your Cloud project and click on `instances`{.action} in the left side menu.
-Click on the '...'{.action} button to the right of the instance you want to suspend, then click on 'reactivate'{.action}.
+Click on the '...'{.action} button to the right of the instance you want to suspend, then click on `reactivate`{.action}.

 ![reactivate instance](images/reactivate_instancePanel.png){.thumbnail}

-In the pop-up window, take note of the message and click on 'confirm'{.action}.
+In the pop-up window, take note of the message and click on `confirm`{.action}.

-Once the process is completed, your instance will now appear as 'Activated'{.action}
+Once the process is completed, your instance will now appear as `Activated`{.action}

 #### From the Horizon interface

-Click on the 'Compute'{.action} menu on the left and then select Instances{.action}.
-Select 'unshelve Instance'{.action} in the drop list for the corresponding instance.
+Click on the `Compute`{.action} menu on the left and then select Instances{.action}.
+Select `unshelve Instance`{.action} in the drop list for the corresponding instance.

 ![unshelve instance](images/unshelveinstancehorizon.png){.thumbnail}

-Once the process is completed, your instance will now appear as 'Active'{.action}.
+Once the process is completed, your instance will now appear as `Active`{.action}.

 #### Using Openstack/Nova APIs